Government & Non-Profit Addiction Treatment Resources

 According to their website, MHA is an organization dedicated to helping people create wellness through supporting mental health.
 The premise of the organization is that mental health problems are best handled by catching them before they hit a critical stage, stressing prevention and early treatment.

-One element of substance abuse and addiction that is often overlooked is how to help the loved ones of those who are struggling with addiction.
-This is an organization that does just that: provides resources and support for family and friends of people with addiction and substance abuse issues.
+One element of substance use and addiction that is often overlooked is how to help the loved ones of those who are struggling with addiction.
+This is an organization that does just that—provides resources and support for family and friends of people with addiction and substance use issues.

 Additional Resources Relevant to New Jersey